hmcts/rse-cft-lib/README.md

 * XUI manage cases, available on http://localhost:3000
 * XUI manage org, available on http://localhost:3001

+The manage cases port can be overridden using the environment variable `XUI_PORT` and manage orgs can be overridden with `XUI_MO_PORT`.

 ### 4. Debugging

 Launch with `--debug-jvm` and attach your debugger to debug your application plus all bundled cft services (with source level debugging).